alvinveroy/CodeCompass/RETROSPECTION.md

 - Reinforce the practice of updating unit tests as an integral part of any pull request that modifies the behavior of the code under test.
 - When reviewing pull requests, pay attention to whether tests for modified components have also been updated.

-# Retrospection for Build Fix (SDK Import Paths) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])
+# Retrospection for Build Fix (SDK Integration - StreamableHTTPServerTransport & SessionManager) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

 ## What went well?
-- The TypeScript (`TS2307`) and Vitest build errors clearly indicated a module resolution problem.
-- Consulting the official `@modelcontextprotocol/typescript-sdk` README provided the correct import path patterns.
+- TypeScript error messages (`TS2724` and `TS2307`) were precise in identifying the issues: incorrect casing for an imported member and a module not found.
+- The SDK's README examples for `StreamableHTTPServerTransport` provided crucial clues on how session management is typically handled (via constructor options rather than a separate `SessionManager` instance passed to the transport).

 ## What could be improved?
-- **SDK Import Path Verification:** When integrating or updating SDKs, especially if module resolution errors occur, the first step should be to consult the SDK's own documentation for import examples.
-Previous assumptions about general module resolution patterns (e.g., NodeNext always preferring extensionless paths) were incorrect for this specific SDK.
+- **SDK Usage Verification:** When integrating SDK components, especially complex ones like server transports, relying solely on type definitions might not be enough if the usage pattern is subtle.
+Cross-referencing with official examples is vital.
+The initial assumption about how `SessionManager` integrates with `StreamableHTTPServerTransport` was incorrect.
-- **Iterative Debugging:** The previous fix (commit `8684429`) attempted to resolve this by removing `.js` suffixes.
-This was based on a common pattern but was not correct for this SDK.
-A more direct check of the SDK's documentation earlier could have saved an iteration.
+- **Iterative Fixes:** The previous attempt to fix SDK imports by adjusting `.js` suffixes was a step in the right direction for some paths, but it didn't address the incorrect `SessionManager` usage or the casing issue for `StreamableHTTPServerTransport`.
+A more holistic review of the SDK's example usage for HTTP transport would have been beneficial earlier.

 ## What did we learn?
-- **SDK-Specific Import Patterns:** The `@modelcontextprotocol/typescript-sdk` uses `.js` suffixes in its documented import paths for submodules (e.g., `@modelcontextprotocol/sdk/server/streamableHttp.js`).
-This overrides general assumptions about module resolution.
-- **Documentation is Key:** For external dependencies, the library's own documentation is the primary source of truth for usage patterns, including import paths.
-- **Module Path Specificity:** The path segment for `StreamableHttpServerTransport` was also corrected from `/server/transport/http` to `/server/streamableHttp.js`, highlighting the need for exact path matching.
+- **Case Sensitivity in Imports:** JavaScript/TypeScript module imports are case-sensitive. `StreamableHttpServerTransport` is different from `StreamableHTTPServerTransport`.
+- **SDK API Patterns:** The `@modelcontextprotocol/sdk` (version `^1.11.4` as per `package.json`) appears to handle session ID generation for `StreamableHTTPServerTransport` via options like `sessionIdGenerator` passed directly to its constructor, rather than requiring a separate `SessionManager` instance as a constructor argument.
+The module `@modelcontextprotocol/sdk/server/session.js` either does not exist or does not export `SessionManager` in a way that was being used.
+- **Documentation as Primary Reference:** When facing integration issues with an SDK, its official documentation and examples should be the primary source for correct usage patterns, especially if type errors suggest a mismatch in how components are being wired together.

 ## Action Items / Follow-ups
-- When encountering `TS2307` (Cannot find module) errors with an SDK, always prioritize checking the SDK's official documentation for correct import paths and patterns before applying general module resolution assumptions.
-- If `SessionManager` from `@modelcontextprotocol/sdk/server/session.js` is not found after this path correction, or if its usage with `StreamableHttpServerTransport` causes new type errors, further investigation into the SDK's intended session management mechanism for HTTP transports will be required, referencing its examples.
+- Always double-check case sensitivity for named imports from SDKs.
+- When an SDK module cannot be found (`TS2307`), verify the import path against the SDK's documentation and `node_modules` structure.
+If the module is part of the SDK, ensure it's being used as intended by the SDK's examples.
+- If the `StreamableHTTPServerTransport` still causes issues or if multi-session support needs to be more robust, a deeper refactor of `src/lib/server.ts` might be needed to align more closely with the SDK's stateful server example (e.g., managing multiple transport instances).

 ---